-Have you ever had a warm, fresh from the oven scone?
-It's truly a delectable treat that can up your meal game.
+Have you ever had a warm, fresh-from-the-oven scone?
+It's truly a delectable treat that can up your meal game big time.
 I don't think there's anything I enjoy more than a warm scone with a cup of coffee and my favorite jam.
 My favorite jam is blackberry with the seeds in it.
 I couldn't find it with the seeds in it at my grocery store.
 Weird, right?
 I feel like it's usually the opposite problem!

 A scone is kind of like an oddly shaped biscuit.
-The awesome thing about this recipe is that you can add really anything to this recipe to make it a different flavor.
-So if you were feeling fancy and wanted to add some chocolate chips you totally could.
-Or raisins, but who likes raisins?
+The awesome thing about this recipe is that you can add just about anything to it to make a different flavor.
+So if you were feeling fancy and wanted to add some chocolate chips, you totally could.
+Or you could add raisins, but who likes raisins?
 I don't think I've eaten a raisin on purpose since elementary school.

-The thing I'm really most excited about is the amount.
-This is the perfect, PERFECT, amount to make two scones.
-That's right, a two scone recipe!
+The thing I'm really most excited about when it comes to this recipe is its yield.
+The ingredient amounts listed below are perfect for making exactly two scones.
+That's right, this is a two-scone recipe!
 There were no leftovers for me.
 You also could share, I suppose, but you know how hard it is to share sometimes.
 This will be one of those times.

 Oh yeah, did I mention it's a sweet recipe?
-There's sugar in this so you get a hint of sweetness in every bite.
-So let's get to it!
+There's sugar in this, so you get a hint of sweetness in every bite.
+Let's get to it!

-- 2 Tablespoons Butter (cold and cut up in cubes)
+- 2 tablespoons butter (cold and cut into small cubes)

 - Preheat oven to 425°F.

-- Add cut up butter cubes and rub it into the dry ingredients with your fingers.
+- Add cut-up butter cubes and rub into the dry ingredients with your fingers.
 It will look crumbly and like you've done nothing, but I promise you are well on your way to perfect scones.